Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 What does dreaming of a funeral gathering mean?

-The gathering amplifies the relational dimension.
-It may reflect your support network during a real-life transition — or a feeling of isolation despite being surrounded by people.
+The gathering reflects your support network during a real-life transition, or a feeling of isolation despite being surrounded by people.
+Who attended and how you felt among them reveals the meaning.

 What does attending your own funeral in a dream mean?